c2platform/ansible-dev/README.md

-# C2 Platform Ansible Repository
+# C2 Platform Ansible Development Repository

 This purpose of this repository is to automate Life Cycle Management (LCM) procedures using Ansible.